stereoabuse/Advent-of-Code-2020/README.md

 ### [Day 06](solutions/day_06.py)
 Not as fast as the last few days.
-I solved this in jupyter first then struggled to remember how I did part 1 when I refactored into PyCharm.
-Parsing is not clean, and my current functions are essentially overly complicated one-liners.
-Nothing new-to-me today.
+First solved in jupyter then reworked in Pycharm for terseness (hopefully not at the expense of clarity).
+After parsing the input data each function just needed a sum of set length, or a sum of a sum of `item.count(letter)`.
+I first played with Counters but using sets are the easier and clearer option.
+May be with another refactor still if it seems _too_ terse.